 You can only apply as a lead applicant for one voucher application (this applies to both Mobility Projects and Community Transportation Needs Assessments).
 The one exception is if the project area you are applying for is entirely located in an unincorporated community (which means no city government represents the project area).
 In this case, you may apply as a lead for up to three projects as long as all of them are in unincorporated communities.

 In order for community transportation needs assessments to be eligible, they must include all of the elements as explained in the Implementation Manual.
-Organizations that have completed some but not all aspects of the community transportation needs assessment are encouraged to consider applying for funding to complete the assessment.

 There is no match requirement.
 There does need to be some resource contribution from the applicant team, and there is flexibility about how this is done.
 See the Implementation Manual for more details on fulfilling this requirement.

 Motor vehicles funded by the program must zero-emission vehicle (ZEVs), which include battery electric vehicles (BEV) and fuel cell electric vehicles (FCEV).
 Plug-in hybrid (PHEV) vehicles are eligible, but only for vehicle models with six seats capacity or above.

 Applicants can find professional mobility operators by consulting the Clean Mobility Provider Directory.

 Applicants can request that the Program Administrator share their information with other interested parties in the same geography by emailing firstname.lastname@example.org.